sordgom/Agora-DAO/README.md

-# This is my attempt to build a DAO based on buildspace tutorial
+# This is my attempt to build a DAO

 ### **Welcome 👋**
 To run this DAO, clone this repo and follow these commands: